zbunde/tutorials.gschool.it/source/wip_http_with_sinatra_spike.md

     * If the filter param is empty then all items show up on the page.
     * If the filter param does not match any of the items, then nothing displays on items page.

-* Implement a '/items/:id' endpoint with the proper HTTP verb for showing a single item
-    * If the :id parameter is a key of the items hash, then display a page that has an h1 that is the item name.
-    * If the :id parameter is a key that doesn't exist (for example id = 5 doesn't exist in our system immediately), then return the status code for Not Found and a generic :not_found template.

 * Implement a '/items/new' endpoint that simply displays an empty form to enter a new item.
     * It will display an [HTML form](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms){:target="_blank"}, a text box and a submit button.
-    * The form will submit to a '/items' endpoint, written next, and use the value of the text box to create a new item.
+    * The form will submit to the '/items' endpoint, written next, and use the value of the text box to create a new item.
 You will need to figure out what the form method is knowing that this for creates a new item.
-Hint: the verb you need is not GET.
+Hint: the method you need is not GET.

 * Implement a '/items' endpoint that will receive the form data from above and create a new item.
     * You need to figure out what the correct HTTP verb to use here since you already have a '/items' endpoint that uses the GET verb.
+This will be the same as the form method from above.

+* Implement a '/items/:id' endpoint with the proper HTTP verb for showing a single item
+    * If the :id parameter is a key of the items hash, then display a page that has an h1 that has the text "Showing [item name]".
+    * If the :id parameter is a key that doesn't exist (for example id = 5 doesn't exist in our system immediately), then return the status code for Not Found and a generic :not_found template.

+* Add a edit link to the to the '/items/:id' page
+    * This link will point to the '/items/[item id]/edit' endpoint.
+    * For example, if you are looking at '/items/2' then the link will be '/items/2/edit'.

 * Implement a '/items/:id/edit' endpoint that displays the same form used in the '/items/new' endpoint.
     * The form url is '/items/[id of the item you are looking at]'.
 For example, '/items/2'.
-    * The form method is not POST.
+    * The form method is not 'post'.
 See [this post](http://mikeebert.tumblr.com/post/26877173686/quick-tip-using-put-and-delete-in-sinatra){:target="_blank"}
     for how to send verbs other than POST from an HTML form to Sinatra.
     * If the :id parameter is an index that doesn't exist (for example id = 5), then do not display the form but return the status code for Not Found and a generic :not_found template since the item doesn't exist in our system.